-IO-Intensive Workload: Wordcount, which counts the number of word occurrences, is a typical IO-intensive application and used in this set of tests where each map task processed 128MB text and the number of map tasks was varied.
-Fig. 6.7(b) shows the result.
-As the number of map tasks increases, job execution time increases as well and the processing throughput (the amount of processed data per unit of time) is improved.
-Resource stealing slightly degrades rather than improves performance, which is caused by Hadoop implementation.
+IO-Intensive Workload: In this test, applications wordcount and text extraction ts are used.
+Application ts has been described above.
+Wordcount counts the number of word occurrences in input text.
+Again each map task processed 256MB text and the number of map tasks was varied.
+Fig. 6.8 shows the results.
+For both applications, as the number of map tasks increases, job run time increases as well and parallel efficiency deteriorates, which is caused by the increasing resource contention.
+However, with more data processed, the processing throughput (the amount of processed data per unit of time) is improved significantly, which results from higher task-level parallelism.
+Resource stealing performs only slightly better than native Hadoop scheduling, although resource stealing achieves higher parallelism within each task.
+It is caused by a limitation of Hadoop implementation.
 In map tasks, each map operation processes one line of text and is invoked repeatedly.
-Although resource stealing enables Hadoop to start multiple threads to run map operations in parallel, these threads share the same underlying input reader and output writer (to comply with Hadoop design).
+Although resource stealing enables Hadoop to run more map operations in parallel, these threads share the same underlying input reader and output writer (to comply with Hadoop design).
 This incurs substantial contention among threads because the computation time of each map operation is short and synchronization is the performance barrier.
-As a result, the overhead outweighs the benefit of higher concurrency brought by resource stealing.
-This inefficiency is not intrinsic and pertains to Hadoop design more than our algorithm.
-Theoretically moderate increase of I/O parallelism can exploit the interleaving of computation and data I/O and thus improve I/O throughput.
+As a result, the overhead is comparable to the benefit of higher concurrency brought by resource stealing.
+This inefficiency is not intrinsic to our approach and mainly pertains to Hadoop design.
+Theoretically moderate increase of I/O parallelism can exploit the interleaving of computation and data I/O and improve overall throughput.